API testing: API testing, GUI testing, and test automation

 For these reasons, it is recommended that teams increase their level of API testing while decreasing their reliance on GUI testing.
 API testing is recommended for the vast majority of test automation efforts and as much edge testing as possible.
 GUI testing is then reserved for validating typical use cases at the system level, mobile testing, and usability testing.

 Types of API testing

-API testing typically involves the following practices: